hunterlauder9601/Multimedia-Content-Platform/README.md

 The "Multimedia Content Platform" is a client-commissioned freelance project, developed for the brand "WhatsGoodie".
 This comprehensive web application is designed for showcasing diverse media content.
 It features work from YouTube and Soundcloud, along with a unique section for photography uploads.
 Tailored to the brand's image and vision, this platform enhances the visibility and accessibility of various media forms, offering a seamless user experience for content creators and consumers.

 ## Why?
-This platform addresses the need for a unified and interactive space where different types of media content, including videos, music, and photography, converge.
+This platform addresses the need for a unified and interactive space where different types of media content, including videos, audio, and photography, converge.
 The goal is to provide an intuitive and user-friendly environment for showcasing and exploring creative works, bridging the gap between content creators and their audiences, all under the "WhatsGoodie" brand umbrella.

 ## Quick Start